-As you can see from all the screenshots above, cybercriminals have taken great pains to replicate official landing pages from NAB – including incorporating the bank’s branding and logo using high-quality graphical elements in the phishing pages.
-All this is done in an attempt to trick the users into thinking the scam is legitimate.
+As you can see from the screenshots above, cybercriminals have taken great pains to replicate official landing pages from NAB – including incorporating the bank’s branding and logo using high-quality graphical elements in the phishing pages.
+All this is done to trick users into thinking the scam is legitimate.

-As a precaution, MailGuard urges you not to click links within emails that:
+MailGuard urges users not to click links or open attachments within emails that:

 - Are not addressed to you by name.

-- Appear to be from a legitimate company but use poor English, or omit personal details that a legitimate sender would include.
+- Appear to be from a legitimate company but use poor English or omits personal details that a legitimate sender would include.

-- Are from businesses that you were not expecting to hear from.
+- Are from businesses that you were not expecting to hear from, and/or

 - Take you to a landing page or website that is not the legitimate URL of the company the email is purporting to be sent from.